ITzTravelInTime/TINU/README.md

 # Features:
 - No need for guides or instructions!
 Just follow the very simple on-screen indications to very easily start the bootable macOS installer creation process.
 - Fully open: You can see how this programs works and you can freely contribute to it!
-(See the `Repository rules` and the `Note that` sections of this file)
+(See the `Repository rules` and the `Note that` sections of this page)
 - Support for multiple languages (currently just italian and english, but more will be added with future updates once the system which allows it gets improoved)
 - Can work with every macOS installer app that has the `createinstallmedia` executable inside its internal resources folder (including also beta and newly released installers).
 - 100% clean using the official apple's method: The bootable macOS installers created with this tool are made using the official apple's `createinstallmedia` method, just as if you created them using the command line, this ensures the best and the cleanest results avoiding all the problems that modded installers have.
 - Does not require any special preparations.
 Just open the program, make sure you have a big enought USB drive plugged in (see the `Requirements` section) and have a macOS installer app on your disk.
 - No need to use Disk Utility first.
 TINU can format your drive or partition for you, if it's necessary.
-- Integrated downloads from apple for the macOS installer apps (to access them open the app, go to the menu bar, and then `Tools->Download a macOS installer`).
+- Integrated downloads from Apple for lots of macOS/OS X installer apps (to access them open the app, go to the menu bar, and then `Tools->Download a macOS installer`).
 - Integrated EFI partition mounter tool.
 - Automatic Clover and OpenCore EFI folder installer.
 - Tested to work on all the latest macOS releases.